adrienlemeur/maketube/README.md

 ### <a name="usage"></a>Full description
 ```
+Packages loaded...
-./maketube.R \
+Usage: ./maketube.R [options]

-   --reference (fasta) :      fasta files of the reference sequence that will be used as a base
-   --transposon (bed) :      bed file delimitating the transposon sequences that will be cut and paste across the genome
-   --nonhomoseq_pool (fasta) :      a fasta file with no sequence name delimiter (">").
-Maketube will randomely sample across these sequences and concatenate them to create than.
-As such, it is advised to give sequences that are not present in the reference. \
+Options:
+	--reference=CHARACTER
+		reference sequence to mutate (fasta)

+	--transposon=CHARACTER
+		transposon positions in the reference sequence (bed)

+	--nonhomoseq_pool=CHARACTER
+		a fasta file with the sequence to pick from to generate a non homologuous sequence

+	--duplication_region_size=CHARACTER
+		size of the duplicated region

+	--haplotype_count=HAPLOTYPE_COUNT
-   --haplotype_count :      number of strain to compute for each population.
-Default : 10 \
+		number of haplotype to compute (>=1)

+	--pop_count=POP_COUNT
-   --pop_count :      number of population to compute.
-Default : 2 \
+		number of haplotype to compute (>=1)

+	--structural_variants=STRUCTURAL_VARIANTS
-   --structural_variants :      number of different set of structural variant by population.
-Default : 2 \
+		number of structural variants

-   #Total number of strain : haplotype_count x pop_count x structural_variants \
-   --unmuted (flag) :      write the fasta sequence without the mutation.
-Default : false (no flag) \
+	--deletion_count=DELETION_COUNT
+		number of deletion region to remove

+	--unmuted
+		number of haplotype to compute (>=1)

+	-p PREFIX, --prefix=PREFIX
+		artificial genome name prefix

+	--mutation_rate=MUTATION_RATE
+		the genome wide mutation rate

+	--effective_pop=EFFECTIVE_POP
+		the effective population size

+	--TCAGI=TCAGI
+		the rate of the different nucleotide (TCAG) + invariants (I)

+	--ABCDEF=ABCDEF
-   --duplication_region_size (int) :      the size of the region to be duplicated \
+		the parameters of the GTR model

-   --prefix (string) :      prefix of the generated sample \
-   -o/--output (string) :      name directory to put the results in.
-Default : maketube_results \
-   --mutation_rate (float) :      in substitution by generation by site.
-Default : 1.23*10^-7 \
-   --effective_pop (int) :      the dreadful Ne.
-Default : 700 \
-   --TCAGI (R vector) :      parameters of the GTR model, in the same order as specified in the flag.
-Default : "0.172,0.329,0.172,0.329,0" \
-   --ABCDEF (R vector) :      parameters of the GTR model, in the same order as specified in the flag.
-Default : "0.65,0.05,0.21,0.27,0.02,0.65" \
-   --scaling_factor (int) :      empirical factor to get a number of indel equivalent to 1/8 the number of SNP, as found in natural strains.
-Only affects the number of indels.
-Default : 0.125 \
+	--indel_scaling_factor=INDEL_SCALING_FACTOR
+		indel/snp scaling factor

+	--slope=SLOPE
-   --slope (int, > 0) :      Size of the distance between 2 structural variants.
-Default : 300. \
+		Size of the slope between two structural variants

-   --threads (int) :      Maximum number of threads to use for generating fastq.
-Default : 4.
+	--threads=THREADS
+		Number of threads used for fastq generation

+	-o OUTPUT, --output=OUTPUT
+		output folder name

+	-h, --help
+		Show this help message and exit
 ```